-ASTC Passport is a Museum Reciprocity Program allows you to purchase a museum membership to one museum and use it at museums around the country.
+The Best ASTC Passport Museums in the Northeast.
+ASTC Passport is a Museum Reciprocity Program that allows you to purchase a museum membership to one museum and use it at museums around the country.
 Even around the world.
 It can save you a lot of money and easily make your money back on the first or second visit.

-If you are looking at the latest ASTC Museum list PDF , it can show you all the ASTC passport program participants 2020 museums.
-But first lets see how this pass will save you and learn about some of the best museums in the program.
+If you are looking at the latest ASTC Museum list, it can show you all the ASTC passport program participants’ museums.
+First, let’s see how this pass will save you and learn about some of the best museums in the program.

-The ASTC Reciprical Museum Admission Costs and Savings
+The ASTC Reciprocal Museum Admission Costs and Savings

+Visiting the best ASTC Passport Museums in the Northeast can be fun and affordable.
 An ASTC Passport can save you hundreds of dollars in entrance fees.
-We were able to purchase a membership for $100 to the Misci Schenectady, our kids favorite local science museum.
-We used the museum passes during our trip to Boston for the Boston Science museum ($29A/$25C= $108 for family of 4) and the Boston Children’s Museum ($18 1+= $72 for family of 4).
+We were able to purchase a membership for $100 to the MiSci Schenectady, our kid’s favorite local science museum.
+We used the museum passes during our trip to Boston for the Boston Science museum ($29A/$25C= $108 for a family of 4) and the Boston Children’s Museum ($18 1+= $72 for a family of 4).

 ASTC Passport Museums in New York

-There’s many Museums in NYS that are part of the ASTC Passport Museum Reciprocity program.
-Here’s some of our favorites.
+There are many Museums in NYS that are part of the ASTC Passport Museum Reciprocity program.
+Here are some of our favorites.

 15 Nott Terrace Heights, Schenectady, NY 12308 (518) 382-7890 www.misci.org F: Two adults and all dependent children under 18 living in the same household.

-The Misci is a great museum for Children’s.
-Highlights being the bubbles, water table and grocery store areas.
+The Misci is a great museum for Children.
+Highlights are the bubbles, water table, and grocery store areas.
 My kids can spend half a day here and never tire of it.
-They have rotating displays that include trains, dinosaurs and toys.
+They have rotating displays that include trains, dinosaurs, and toys.
 I highly recommend a visit to this museum.
 It’s our favorite in the area. ~AffordableFamilyTravel.com

 New York Hall of Science